-When I change the way I interpret or perceive the world, the people, places, and things effortlessly change.
+When I change the way I interpret or perceive the world, the people, places and things effortlessly change.
 I barely experience more confrontations, or competitions with others.
-My perception has changed to cooperation and seeking first to understand, rather than to be understood.
+My perception has changed toward cooperation and seeking first to understand rather than to be understood.

 My sincere hope is for you to see yourself as a strong, growing, loving human seeking to improve your spiritual identity and individuality.

 Your soul is not in your body, your body is in your soul.
 Be open and trust that mistakes are part of life’s lesson.